10anshika/fictional-eureka/README.md

 ---

 **Built with ❤️ by Anshika**
+find it crazy?!?
+Hit the star button broskii
 *Ready for discussion.
 Happy to walk through the PRD, API design decisions, or reconciliation logic.*